The International Hotel Law Review: Franchising in the Hotel Sector

 When seeking to use franchising in this way, it is important to have a full understanding of the challenges that will be presented by the legal systems of each target market.
 These challenges must be anticipated and taken into account not only in the drafting of the standard documentation but also in the way in which the rollout is planned, budgeted and implemented.

 1 Mark Abell is a partner at Bird & Bird.
+The information in this chapter is correct as of 2020.

 2 E Hachemi Aliouche and Udo Schlentrich, 2005.
 'Does Franchising Create Value?
 An Analysis of the Financial Performance of US Public Restaurant Firms.'
 Manchester, NH: Southern New Hampshire University Working Paper Series, 2005-02, cited in Wormald and Abell 'Introduction – Alternative strategic techniques for the board agenda', ibid., p.
 9.